elastic/security-research/content/whitepapers/2021/07/01.threat-intel-filebeat-module/article.md

 The collection ID can be inserted into the Anomali configuration.
 There are a few ways to do this.
 You can:

 * Manually change the ID
-* Enter all of the IDs and comment out all but the collection you’re wanting to target
+* Enter all of the IDs and comment out all but the collection you're wanting to target
 * Create a duplicate Anomali configuration section for each collection

 The below example shows the approach of duplicate sections for each collection; notice the different collection ID for